iUTAH’s Meaning, Missions and Values

 As a desert state, Utah’s economy and way of life depend very much on a reliable supply of clean water.
-The mission of iUTAH is to strengthen the science of water in Utah in ways that can sustain the state’s economy, and the lives and livelihoods of Utah citizens.
-There are four main ways in which we do this:
+The mission iUTAH focused on strengthening the science of water in Utah in ways to help sustain the state’s economy, and the lives and livelihoods of Utah citizens.
+Four key aspects of the project involved:

 Conducting innovative research on Utah’s water resources – how our natural and constructed water systems function and are used, and how the connections between people and water can be sustainably managed.